 A. Yes, the first two weeks of class are mandatory for me to take attendance to comply with university procedures.
-However, attendance is not mandatory, but highly encouraged because you will have daily quizzes or possibly an inclass assignment during class, which cannot be made up (see the Course Assessment section).
+However, attendance is not mandatory, but highly encouraged because at times I throw in a random "pop" quiz or inclass assignment during class, which cannot be made up (see the Course Assessment section).
 In addition, most of the exam and/or quiz material that is discussed in class is potentially testable material and may not be found in the textbook or available elsewhere.
 If you choose to miss a class, you do so at your own risk.